USNC TAG for IEC TC 113

 The TC 113 TAG is the vehicle by which U.S. manufacturers of nano-enabled electrotechnical products create a favorable international business model for their companies and their industry.
 This is because the TAG is the forum for developing Standards for the characterization of nanoscale-attributes and the reliability and durability of nano-scale subassemblies.

 Mass manufacture of these products will translate to more U.S. jobs and improved U.S. competitiveness in the international marketplace.
-But if we are not proactive in Standardization work for this emerging field, other countries and regions around the world will prevail in setting those Standards for us and put us at a competitive disadvantage as mass production expands.
+But if we are not proactive in standardization work for this emerging field, other countries and regions around the world will prevail in setting those Standards for us and put us at a competitive disadvantage as mass production expands.
+This analysis published in The Hill explains the matter clearly.
 Nanomaterial suppliers and product development experts in nano-electrotechnical measurements and performance assessments are urged to join the TC 113 TAG and help the U.S. lead in this vital work.

 Technical Advisor -